defoebrand/Alien-Invasion/README.md

 -   Loading screen progress bar with background art
 -   Arrow pointer for easy menu selection
 -   Character selection
--   Dynamic level creation every other round
+-   Dynamic level creation every third round
 -   Round timer
--   Points awarded for each enemy destroyed
+-   Points awarded for each round cleared
 -   Enemies chase player based on x position
+-   Enemies jump if the player jumps
 -   Options for music/sound to be set on/off
 -   LeaderBoard quickplay
 -   LeaderBoard connected to LeaderBoard API